 We have arrived in Bogotá where we’ll spend the last 3 days of our Colombian Journey.
 It’s hard to believe we’ve been on the road 15 weeks and yet it seems like ages ago that we arrived in Quito.

 April 24, 2015.
-It was time to say Adiós to Ecuador and Hola to Colombia so we traveled by bus from Cotacachi, Ecuador (north of Quito) to the northern border town of Tulcan and then took a taxi to the border.
-After Ecuadorian immigration stamped exit stamps in our passports we rolled our suitcases through a gauntlet of pesky money changers and across the Rumichaka Bridge entering Colombia where we were given 90-day visas.
+It was time to say Adiós to Ecuador and Hola to Colombia so we traveled by bus from Cotacachi, Ecuador (north of Quito) to the northern border town of Tulcan, Ecuador and then took a taxi to the border.
+After Ecuadorian immigration stamped Exit stamps in our passports we rolled our suitcases through a gauntlet of pesky money changers and across the Rumichaka Bridge to enter Colombia where we were given 90-day visas.
 Then we piled into a “shared” taxi with 3 others while a bungee cord strapped our luggage into the open trunk and drove up the road to the Colombian border town of Ipiales.
 We paused here one night specifically to visit The Sanctuary of Our Lady of Las Lajas.

 This beautiful Gothic church spans a spectacular gorge of the Guáitara River.
 Legend has it that an image of the Virgin Mary appeared in the mid-18th century on an enormous rock above the river.
 Interestingly, the church has been constructed in such a way that the rock (and image) is its high altar.

-Beautiful Popayán, one of the most traditional Colombian towns is very rich in Colonial architecture.
-Although 1983 earthquake destroyed part of the city, much was rebuilt and restored.
-Located 5775 feet above sea level, Popayán has an average temperature of 68 degrees which we loved with the sunnier skies.
-It’s not a large city, but with several universities, the population is young and vibrant and many of them zip around on motorcycles and scooters making street crossings more difficult than ever!
+Beautiful Popayán, one of the most traditional Colombian towns is very rich in Colonial-era architecture.
+Although a 1983 earthquake destroyed part of the city, much was rebuilt and restored.
+Located 5775 feet above sea level, Popayán has an average temperature of 68 degrees which we loved along with the sunnier skies.
+It’s not a large city, but has several universities, therefore the population is young and vibrant and many of them zip around on motorcycles and scooters making street crossings more difficult than ever!

 In 2005, Popayán was declared by the UNESCO as the first city of gastronomy.
 We found good food, and some of it quite cheap.

-Next to the city there is a huge mound built by the Pre-Hispanics, similar to a pyramid and now covered by grass; legend says the inner structure holds richness and gold.
-The city was conquered by the Spanish in 1537 and Spanish immigrants settled next to the Indians taking advantage of their good heartedness and cheap labor, and teaching Catholicism to the Indians in exchange for their gold and work.
-(Sound familiar, my California tour guide colleagues?)
-Popayán was an important stop on the Lima -Quito – Cartagena road.
+Next to the city there is a huge mound built by the Pre-Hispanics, similar to a pyramid and now covered by grass; legend says the inner structure holds golden riches.
+The city was conquered by the Spanish in 1537 and Spanish immigrants settled next to the Indians taking advantage of their goodheartedness and cheap labor, and teaching Catholicism to the Indians in exchange for their gold and work.
+This sounds very familiar to California history.
+Popayán was an important stop on the Lima – Quito – Cartagena road.
 The scenery driving through these mountains is unbelievably beautiful.
-It is green and agriculture on all the steep mountainsides.
+It is very green and the steep mountainsides are blanketed by farm fields.
 I can’t imagine traveling up and down the Andes on a mule.

 A danger at the end of a trip is to start giving in to weariness and to stop sightseeing.
-(I can kick myself for falling for it many years ago in Paris and skipping Versailles and Sacre Couer.)
+(I can kick myself for falling for it many years ago in Paris where I skipped over going to Versailles and Sacre Couer.)
 We were getting tired, extremely tired of bus trips, and contemplated whether or not to go to Medellin, but I’m so glad we did.

-Although very large and populous (3.5 million) it is a gorgeous modern city with a fantastic balmy tropical climate that wasn’t too hot or too buggy.
+Although very large and populous (3.5 million) Medellin is a gorgeous modern city with a fantastic balmy tropical climate that wasn’t too hot or too buggy.
 (The mosquitoes in Cali drove me crazy!)

-We only allowed ourselves 2 full days – but I believe it may be a place we want to return to for a multi-month stay.
-The population has more European heritage and we felt we blended in a bit more.
+We only allowed ourselves 2 full days – not enough time!
+I believe it may be a place we should return to for a multi-month stay.
+The population has a strong European heritage and we felt we blended in a bit more.

 It was hard to contemplate touring Colombia and missing the Grand Dame of Colombia, the most visited tourist city – Old Cartegena.
 We had just enough time to fit her in if we could get a decent airfare and fly.
 Bus travel is more expensive in Colombia than in Ecuador, but national flights don’t cost much more than the bus fares.
 For a little over $100 each we got flights from Medellin to Cartagena and from Cartagena to Bogotá thus saving us from hours and hours of bus rides.